gabenespoli/entrainment/README.md

 | `getfft3`                 | A fancy wrapper on MATLAB's `fft` function that expects data to be channels-by-time-by-trials (e.g., EEGLAB's EEG.data). |
 | `noisefloor3`             | For each value in the data, remove the mean of surrounding values.
 This version expects data to be channels-by-time-by-trials (e.g., EEGLAB's EEG.data). |
 | `getbins3`                | Given some data and a vector of labels, get the value (or mean/max/min) of data for specified labels.
 This is used to get the max spectral value at a given frequency. |

+<a name="task"></a>

+## Task

+Please see the documentation included in each of the functions in the task folder for an explanation of how they work.

 <a name="matlab"></a>